abhipatidar343343/Logic_apps/Parameterizer_logic_app/README.md

 "connectionId": "[resourceId('Microsoft.Web/connections', variables('azuremonitorlogsConnectionName'))]"
 ```

-Environment-specific values are converted into **parameterized expressions**, allowing the template to be deployed in any Azure environment.
+Environment-specific values are converted into **ARM expressions and parameters**, allowing the template to be deployed across multiple environments.

 ---

 # How It Works

-1. The CLI script scans the specified folder for `.json` files.
+1. The CLI scans the specified directory for `.json` files.
-2. Files ending in `_template.json` are automatically skipped.
+2. Files ending with `_template.json` are skipped.
 3. For each Logic App file:
    - `converter.ipynb` is executed programmatically
-   - The Logic App definition is analyzed
+   - Environment-specific values are detected
-   - Environment values are parameterized
+   - The Logic App definition is parameterized
-4. A deployable ARM template is generated and saved next to the original file.
+4. A deployable ARM template is generated and saved alongside the original file.

 ---